iesfsv/Data-Processing-in-Python/README.md

 * README, documentation - 5 pts
 * Analysis, visualization - 15 pts
   * highlight key points of your project, give it some narrative
+ * Creativity - 5 pts
+  * insightful application on a topic you are passionate about
+  * providing meaningful contribution
 * Difficulty choice - 5 pts
   * this criteria is subjective and is dependent entirely on your skill
   * the goal is to challenge yourselves and learn something new, regardless if you're a Python novice or you write python code every week